 -

-This program is for Asian American women, femme, and gender-expansive community members who are:
+This program is for Asian American+ community members who are:

 Curious about research but unsure where to start